 April 2019.
 California.

-This review covers our Model 3 starts from the time we reserved it through our first year of driving the car.
+This review of our Model 3 starts from the time we reserved it through our first year of driving the car.
 The review describes several aspects of life with the Model 3 and addresses the basic question: has the Model 3 met my expectations?
 There have been many reviews on the Model 3, but each review provides another data point for readers about driving the Model 3 in the real world.
 In addition these reviews may answer questions you have about how well EVs in general, and the Model 3 specifically, can meet your needs.

 The review covers the following topics: (click links to jump to each section)

 - Build quality